fastwings/interview-codevalue/shop/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Inter view task

+1. The product list should be persisted to local storage automatically upon adding,

+editing or removing a product.
+The list should be loaded automatically when the

+page loads. -  for lack on time didn't have time handle this issue i think at first do thu this plugin =>https://www.npmjs.com/package/angular-persistence

+2. there two routes in the system products and products/:id